Chrissie White (Emmerdale): Storylines

 Chrissie is happy to hear that Lawrence and Bernice Blackstock (Samantha Giles) are engaged.
 However, on the night before the wedding, Chrissie sees Bernice kissing her ex, Andy Sugden (Kelvin Fletcher).
 Chrissie tells Lawrence but he marries Bernice anyway, much to Chrissie's disgust.
 When Chrissie stands trial for the helicopter crash, she is convinced that Robert is going to testify against her and is surprised when he defends her.
 Chrissie is relieved to be found not guilty and she receives a suspended sentence.
-Eric is appalled at this and throws a red paintball at her in the courtroom, leading to his arrest.
+Eric is appalled at this and throws a paintball at her in the courtroom, leading to his arrest.
 After Priya ends her relationship with Rakesh, he gets drunk and tries to kiss Chrissie.
 However, she rejects his advances.
 Chrissie then begins a serious relationship with Andy.
 Chrissie is convinced that Bernice is cheating on Lawrence, but is shocked to discover that Lawrence gave Bernice permission.
 She is even more shocked to discover that he had the same arrangements with her mother.
 Chrissie then begins to doubt her true paternity and Lawrence confirms her suspicions by telling her that he is not her biological father.

 Chrissie finds a love letter in her mother's belongings from a man named Ronnie Hale (John McArdle), and becomes convinced that he is her father.
 However, she is unaware that the love letter is actually to Lawrence and that Lawrence and Ronnie were having an affair while Lawrence was married to her mother.
 In July 2016, Chrissie discovers the truth about Lawrence and Ronnie, and reveals this in The Woolpack.
 As a result, Lawrence throws Chrissie and Lachlan out of Home Farm.
 Lachlan then shoots Lawrence during a confrontation, however Chrissie sees this as an opportunity to frame Andy after discovering that he has cheated on her with Bernice.
 After planting incriminating evidence of the shooting in Andy's belongings, chrissie put andy on the path of destruction by having him destroyed, arrested and charged with attempting to murder Lawrence.
 In August 2016, Andy stands trial for the shooting, and is still unaware that Chrissie has framed him.
 Upon discovering that Rakesh started the fire that nearly killed Ronnie and Nicola King (Nicola Wheeler), Chrissie blackmails him to have Andy sent to prison for good.
 Rakesh then helps Andy to escape court; Andy returns to the village to confront Chrissie.
 She admits that she framed him and put him on the path of destruction, but then phones the police.
 As the police arrive, Chrissie slits her wrist, gives Andy the knife and shouts for help in order to frame him for trying to kill her.
 Andy is forced to flee the village under a new identity, with the help of Robert, who vows to get revenge on Chrissie.